calculquebec/CQORC/README.md

 It will also save tokens for each API that is used, `token_calendar_v3.json`, `token_drive_v3.json`, `token_sheets_v4.json`.
 The client secret file identifies the application, while the token files are proof that you have given that application the permission to access some of the data.
 Once these JSON files are generated, you could share them internally.

 ## Configuring script behavior
 TODO

-## Trainers database
-TODO